-How Much Does It Cost to Move in Dubai?E. Ali
+How Much Does It Cost to Move to Dubai?E. Ali

 Whether you’re going to Dubai to start a business or simply to look for better employment opportunities, it’s a good idea to have a good understanding of what the cost of living in Dubai is before you go.

 Even though living costs in Dubai have increased significantly over the last ten years, the effect of COVID-19, combined with lower oil prices, has resulted in a drop in Dubai’s ranking to #23 in Mercer’s 26th annual Cost of Living Survey for 2021, a drop of two places from last year’s position.

 |Location||Single-person monthly cost without rent||Average rent in the city center (studio apartment)||Taxi fare (5 km)||Petrol (1 litre)|

 Information is from Numbeo (Most updated statistics: June 2021)